 As we neared our destination, buildings faded as stilt houses came into sight and concrete pavements into dirt roads.
 There were quite a few big houses though.
 About an hour later, we arrived in Chea Sim which is located in the outskirt of Phnom Penh.
 The place is a similar version of a humble barrio school in my country.
 The students have lined up from the gate to a makeshift stage within the premises.
 Cheerfully, they welcomed us, clapping as we entered the school grounds.
 What hit me is the smile painted on their faces.
 It was a picture of resilience and hope.

-During the Khmer Rouge, educated people were killed on priority.
-According to our tour guide in Tuol Sleng Genocide Museum, Pol Pot has aimed to create a population of uneducated Khmers, ones that would be easy to control and have no courage to fight back.
+During the Khmer Rouge, educated people were the main targets of killing.
+According to our tour guide in Tuol Sleng Genocide Museum, Pol Pot has aimed to create a population of uneducated Khmers, ones that would be easy to control and would have no courage to fight back.
 Structures were destroyed and among them schools which were turned into prisons.
 Children were subjected to forced and excessive labor.
 Pol Pot’s barbaric rule has shoved Cambodia into poverty.
 This has significantly affected education in the country.

 Why bikes?
 While situation has been quite improving in urban areas, in the suburbs or outskirts, there is still a shortage of schools and so distance has become a major challenge.
 Bikes come in handy when motorbikes are too expensive for an ordinary family to afford.
 Yet sometimes, there isn’t even enough money to pay for a bike.
 I heard from a friend in Siem Reap that a small bike costs $30.
 For the children in Chea Sim, the bikes meant easing the burden of walking three to four kilometers to and from school every day.
 It meant their sandals and their uniform will no longer get soiled like they used to when walking on dirt roads.
 The basket attached to the bike will help them carry their bags and books.
 These will inspire them to stay in school and pursue their education.
 Somehow, it will help them realize that a bright future will no longer be that distant.
 The bikes will somehow bridge that gap.